 That which we call a dish, by any other name would be as comforting.

 A casserole is defined as a stew that is cooked slow in the oven.
 It also refers to the cooking pan that can be used both in the oven and as a serving piece.
-No casserole does the job better than cast iron enamel cookware.
+No casserole does the job better than ceramic cookware.
 With bright colors on the outside and an easy clean interior, they are my go to casseroles.
 I recently got a few from Emile Henry, large lasagna size pieces and smaller round pie pans pans.
 I have found them both perfect for making large layered casseroles, sweet and savory pies and even simple stuffed mushrooms cooked in wine.

 You can of course use these casseroles to make kugels, but I think the defining difference between the two is that kugels are side dishes while casseroles are mains or even complete meals.